Betterez/btrz-ex-api-client/README.md

 ## Adding new endpoints
-Please be careful with the folder structure, this example is under `lib/btrz_ex_api_client/accounts/`
+Please be careful with the folder structure, this example is under `lib/btrz_ex_api_client/accounts/` The `use BtrzExApiClient.API` macro will receive a list of `:atoms` of the pre-defined actions desired.

 ```elixir
 defmodule BtrzExApiClient.Accounts.User do
   use BtrzExApiClient.API, [:list, :create, :retrieve, :delete, :update]